AllenSWDB/allenswdb.github.io/databook/anatomy/microns-em/key-tables.md

   - Bound spatial point columns associated with the centroid of the nucleus.
 ```

-Note that the `id` column is the nucleus ID, also called the 'soma ID' or the 'cell ID'.n_v### Neuron-Nucleus Table
+Note that the `id` column is the nucleus ID, also called the 'soma ID' or the 'cell ID'.

+### Neuron-Nucleus Table

 Table name: `nucleus_ref_neuron_svm`